 Direct Response: Aug.
 3-5

-An outdoor painting workshop with Eric Aho, who will share his approach to painting en plein-air.
+An outdoor painting workshop with Eric Aho, who shares his approach to painting en plein-air.

 Dimensional Papermaking: Aug.
 18

 Sally Duback offers the second installment of her Dimensional Papermaking workshop.
 This is an opportunity to take paper pulp into the third dimension.

 Mequon - The Frank L. Weyenberg Library, 11345 N. Cedarburg Road, hosts a variety of summer programs.

 For information, email email@example.com or call (262) 242-2593, Ext.
 12 for teen and adult programs, Ext.
 15 for children's programs.

 Tween Book Group: 1 p.m.
 June 14 and July 12; for 8- to 12-year-olds who want to discuss books while hanging out and doing fun activities; the book for June is "The Invention of Hugo Cabret: A Novel in Words and Pictures" by Brian Selznick; the book for July is "Out of My Mind" by Sharon M. Draper; registration is required